Compliance with the Clean Fuel Regulations

 - User Guides:

-- Clean Fuel Regulations: Credit and Tracking System User Guide for Primary Suppliers, Registered Creators and Foreign Suppliers Version 2.1 (PDF)
+- Clean Fuel Regulations: Credit and Tracking System User Guide for Primary Suppliers, Registered Creators and Foreign Suppliers Version 3.1 (PDF) (Update on this page to be available at a later date)

 This document provides guidance to Primary Suppliers, Registered Creators and Foreign Suppliers and their Authorized Agents, Authorized Administrators and Read/Write users on using the CATS for the purpose of conducting their report or notice submission activities under the Regulations.

-- Clean Fuel Regulations: Credit and Tracking System User Guide for Verification Bodies Version 2.1 (PDF)
+- Clean Fuel Regulations: Credit and Tracking System User Guide for Verification Bodies Version 3.1 (PDF) (Update on this page to be available at a later date)

 This document provides guidance to Verification Body Organizations and their authorized agents on creating an account in CATS, and providing registration and accreditation information.
 At this time, no additional users are able to be on boarded.

-- Clean Fuel Regulations: Credit and Tracking System User Guide for Primary Suppliers, Registered Creators and Foreign Suppliers Version 2.1 (PDF)
+- Clean Fuel Regulations: Credit and Tracking System User Guide for Primary Suppliers, Registered Creators and Foreign Suppliers Version 3.1 (PDF) (Update on this page to be available at a later date)

 - Frequently Asked Questions